Firm that helped organise Queen Victoria’s funeral explains what to expect

-While certain aspects of Queen Elizbeth II’s state funeral will have been sent out long ago, we could see some personal touches, says Jeremy Field
+While certain aspects of Queen Elizbeth II’s state funeral will have been set out long ago, we could see some personal touches, says Jeremy Field

-A funeral director whose family firm helped organise the funerals of Queen Victoria and Edward VII has lifted the lid on what we might expect from the Queen’s service on Monday.
+A funeral director whose family firm helped organise the funerals of Queen Victoria and Edward VII has offered an insight on what we might expect from the Queen’s service on Monday.

 However, they called upon another London firm, JD Field & Son, to help with the arrangements for the funeral, which was a full military affair.